TA5450/TAS5450

 The TAIAN TA5450/TAS5450 is a 25 ton transporter erector launcher that primarily carries ballistic missiles.
 However, it is also able to carry other weapon systems such as rockets and conventional missiles.
 Despite sometimes being called the TA5450, the actual official designation of the vehicle is the TAS5450.
 The TA5450 is actually the designation of the vehicle's base chassis, while the TAS5450 refers to the vehicle itself.

 Description

-The TA5450/TAS5450 is a 8x8 TEL configuration.
+The TA5450/TAS5450 is an 8x8 TEL configuration.
 As it is around the same size as its cousin, the TA580/TAS5380 and the WS2400, the relatively small size of the TA5450/TAS5450 means that it could only carry a maximum payload equal to the curb weight of the vehicle itself.
-Contrast this to the much larger WS2500 and the WS2600 which could mount far heavier payloads due to the larger size of the TELs.
+Contrast this to the much larger WS2500 and the WS2600, which could mount far heavier payloads due to the larger size of the TELs.

 Because of its payload, the TA5450/TAS5450 primarily carries the DF-15B and the DF-15C short range ballistic missiles.
 However, it is just as possible for the TA5450/TAS5450 to carry the A200, A300 and the WS-2 rocket systems.

 It has also been reported that Sudan has acquired the TA5450/TAS5450 TEL systems.